myPar/notes/other/design patterns.md

 Behavioral design pattern.
 Defines the object that encapsulates how other objects interact between each other.
 Reducing dependences between objects.

 __roles__:
-* __Mediator interface__ - abstract mediator, need if we wand several implementations of it.
+* __Mediator interface__ - abstract mediator, need if we want several implementations of it.
+Defines main method which component will use for communication.
-* __Abstract component__ - we can have several components classes and, so define abstract component class which will be used by mediator.
 * __Concrete mediator__ - concrete implementation of mediator interface.
+Implements components interraction.
+* __Abstract component__ - we can have several components classes, so define abstract component class which will be used by a mediator.
 * __Concrete component__ - concrete implementation of abstract component class.

 ```java